 How to care for your Money Tree

 Use these instructions to care for a Money Tree.
 This guide will tell you how to water a Money Tree; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-Your Money Tree is most comfortable in temperatures between 65-80 degrees.
+Your Money Tree is most comfortable in temperatures between 65-80°F.

-Feed once a month in the spring and summer when it is producing new leaves with a water-soluble, well-balanced plant food at half the recommended strength, such as our All Purpose Fertilizer (20-20-20).
-No fertilizer is necessary during the winter when plant growth naturally slows.
+Feed once a month in the spring and summer when it is producing new leaves with a general-purpose fertilizer at half strength.
 Always make sure the soil is damp before applying any fertilizer.

 Try not to move your Money Tree very often, since they prefer a consistent environment.
 If you do need to relocate it, you may see a bit of leaf drop.
 Not to worry—it will adjust.
-If you need to trim your Money Tree, be sure to use clean, sharp Plant Snips.
+Prune any discolored leaves as they age with sharp snips.